MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Using gateways with multiple environments

-It's recommended to use a gateway for desktop flows only by one environment.
+We recommend using a gateway for desktop flows only by one environment.
 However, gateways can still be used across multiple environments if needed.

-With multiple environments, in some cases no flows may appear to be running even with a full list of queued runs, as the gateway may be running flows in another environment.
+With multiple environments, in some cases no flows might appear to be running even with a full list of queued runs, as the gateway might be running flows in another environment.
 Run queues are per environment and can't be prioritized one over the other.
-A message will be shown to indicate if the gateway is being used in another environment.
+A message is shown to indicate if the gateway is being used in another environment.

 ## Known issues